rannn505/child-shell/README.md

 It was created to allow it's users to interact with their OS.

 [NbSH](https://www.npmjs.com/org/nbsh) creates a comprehensive binding between the two, exposes a proven yet easy API to interact with any shell directly from node runtime.
-Combine JavaScript code with shell based scripts to complete any type of task you ever imagined.s
+Combine JavaScript code with shell based scripts to complete any type of task you ever imagined.

 ## Documentation